Pekka explains the rules, techniques and tactics of Frisbee Golf, before I join him on the course in the CityFrisbee Golf competition in Seinäjoki.

 Guest: Pekka Hautala, Football commentator and Frisbee Golfer

-Download an MP3 file of Summer Replay: In Competition on the Frisbee Golf Course
+Download MP3: In Competition On The Frisbee Golf Course

 In this episode, Pekka explains to me the basics of Frisbee Golf and it’s more complicated than you might think.
 When we first met, Pekka talked me through the equipment; the basket, the frisbees or discs, and the course, made up of tracks (rather than holes).
 The metal basket is on a pole, at the top of which is a ring with chains hanging down into the basket.
 The idea is, hit the chains and your frisbee will land in the basket.